wp-plugins/wp-appointment-schedule-booking-system/readme.txt

 - Administrator can edit or Delete specific bookings.
 - View the bookings in booking calendar of any month of any year.

-= You can use this booking calendar as: =
+= Desired Businesses / You can use this booking calendar as: =
+- Patient scheduling (Doctor, Clinic, Medical).
 - Booking calendar / availability calendar for a doctor, lawyer, therapist, gym instractor.
 - Booking calendar / availability calendar for a phycologist.
 - Booking calendar / availability calendar for a consultant.
 - Booking calendar / availability calendar for counseling.
 - A shift calendar.
+- Meeting scheduling (Coaching, Phone advice, Consulting, Law Firms, Education).
+- Client scheduling (Beauty salon, Spa management, Hairdresser, Massage therapist, Acupuncture, Photographers,Personal Trainers, Wellness, Training Institutes, Sightseeing Services, Home Repair, Auto Repair, Tuition, Financial Services)
 - Whatever you like!

 This plugin is compatible and tested up to Wordpress Version: 4.1